Drunk Driving Disasters: The Impact of Fatal DUI Crashes in Georgia

 A prison sentence can range from 3 to 15 years for feticide by a vehicle involving DUI or reckless driving.
 Vehicular homicide can carry the same penalties and are punishable by 3 to 15 years in prison per death.
 If more than one individual dies, the penalties can be stacked.

-If the driver is a “habitual violator,” meaning they have been convicted more than thrice for a DUI within a five-year period, the sentence is generally 5 to 20 years in prison per death.
+If the driver is a “habitual violator,” meaning they have been convicted more than thrice for a DUI within five years, the sentence is generally 5 to 20 years in prison per death.

 What Is the Punishment for Drunk Driving Accidents?